RickyCook/CV/README.rst

 programming, C and C++ programming, 3D modeling and various other facets of the game development profession.

-Unfortunately I only completed 2 years of the course, due to the fact that I was drawn to web technologies much more strongly than I was to games development.

 **2002-2007** - Yarra Valley Grammar, Ringwood, Victoria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Successfully completed VCE with high results in all computer-related subjects.